-This bill mandates the development and implementation of cardiac emergency response plans in Minnesota schools, starting in the 2026-2027 school year.
+This bill mandates the development of cardiac emergency response plans for school districts and charter schools in Minnesota, starting in the 2026-2027 school year.
 It defines a "cardiac emergency response plan" as a written document that outlines specific steps to reduce fatalities from cardiac arrest, incorporating evidence-based practices recommended by the American Heart Association.
-Schools are required to consult with athletic trainers in creating these plans, which must be accessible to the school community, distributed to relevant staff, and reviewed annually.
-The plans must include guidelines for a cardiac emergency response team, the placement of automatic external defibrillators, training requirements for staff, and procedures for responding to cardiac emergencies.
+The bill requires that these plans include guidelines for the response to sudden cardiac arrest, the identification of a cardiac emergency response team, the availability of automated external defibrillators (AEDs), and training for school staff on CPR and AED use.
+Additionally, the plans must be accessible to the school community, distributed to relevant personnel, and reviewed annually.

 Statutes affected: